A bit of confidence and the right bike is all you need. This is easy with a little help.

-The Bike Station provides Cycle training in groups or on a one to one basis as well as getting you started with the right bike for you.
+Bike for Good provides Cycle training in groups or on a one to one basis as well as getting you started with the right bike for you.

 Freewheel North offers a range of services including cycle training and the promotion of accessibility via led rides with various adapted and specially constructed cycles.

 Your Local Bike Shop can help you get going.
-Find yours here or click below for those in East Dunbartonshire.
+Find yours here or select link below for those in East Dunbartonshire.

 It’s a lot quicker and easier to get around by bike than you think.
 In most cases, trips under 5km are quickest by bike.
 And apart from that it’s a lot of fun.

-Our local maps of Milngavie, Bearsden, Kirkintilloch and Lenzie detail the available routes and journey times for local destinations.
+Our local maps of Milngavie, Bearsden, Kirkintilloch, Lenzie, Lennoxtown and Milton of Campsie detail the available routes and journey times for local destinations.

 If you are commuting, consider Bike-Bus or Bike-Rail.
-All major towns in East Dunbartonshire are linked by excellent rail services to Glasgow and Edinburgh.
+All major towns in East Dunbartonshire are linked by excellent rail services to Glasgow and Edinburgh, with cycle parking at all stations.
 ScotRail allows free carriage on trains and Next Bike and Bike & Go provide inexpensive hire services at the other end.
 What more could you want?